 Bring your binoculars and enjoy!

 Many people cycle up the Peninsula to participate in the activities available in this area.
 Please note: this activity is not permitted on the trails in the National Park or along the Bruce Trail on the Peninsula.
-Two cruiser style bicycles and two mountain bikes are available for our guests free of charge.
+Two adult bicycles are available for our guests free of charge during their stay.
 We simply ask that they are returned in a timely manner so that other guests may enjoy them.
 These bikes are given out on a first come first serve basis, no reservation required.

 Wildflowers and Ferns:

 The Bruce Peninsula is fortunate in its abundance.
 Along the mainland trails and on Flowerpot Island you can view many varieties of wildflower & fern – some rare and unique such as the Lakeside Daisy (May to June)- some common, but spectacular such as the trillium (April to May) or Goldenrod (June to August), or Ground Cherry (June to July) or Crested Arrowhead (July to September).

 Spring brings the many varieties of Orchid such as Showy Lady Slipper, Calypso, Alaskan, etc. Ontario’s varieties of ferns, such as Maidenhair, Bracken, Marsh Fern, Wall Rue, Ostrich Fern or Lady Fern can be seen along our many trails.

 Visit the Cornerstone Golf Club, just a few minutes down Highway #6.
 The offer a fun 9 hole course for the adults and a mini putt for the kids.
 Enjoy a drink or a meal after your game at the courses excellent restaurant Ancient Cedars Cafe.

 Tobermory is fortunate to have adjacent to it, two National Parks.